mainland/hspiral/README.md

 Runs a small test suite.

+### `opcount`

+The `opcount` binary generates operation counts and, optionally, C code, for a hard-coded SPL formula.

 ### `dftgen`

-The `dftgen` binary generates C code for the forward DFT of the size it is given as an argument.
+The `dftgen` binary generates operation counts and, optionally, C code, for the forward DFT of the size it is given as an argument.
+It always uses the split radix decomposition.

+### `search`

+The `search` binary generates operation counts and, optionally, C code, for the forward DFT of the size it is given as an argument.
+It performs search to find the decomposition with the fewest operations.

 ### `voronenko`